 Cultural Heritage Fund

-Support is provided for projects to restore and preserve small monuments and chapels located throughout the Czech Republic.
-Experts and volunteers work together to restore these pieces of history and preserve their cultural significance for generations to come.
-We invite you to read about the Cultural Heritage Fund 2016 Projects.
+The Cultural Heritage Fund provided support for projects restoring and preserving small monuments and chapels located throughout the Czech Republic.
+Experts and volunteers worked together to restore these pieces of history and preserve their cultural significance for generations to come.
+In 2017 we folded the Cultural Heritage Fund into our Living Communities program but we invite you to read about the Cultural Heritage Fund 2016 Projects here.

 Donor Advised Funds